hujhax/austin-improv-wiki/Megan & Quinn.md

 ### Photos
 ## Press/Audition Blurbs
 ***Who Are We?
 Long Version**
-"Megan and Quinn are a real life couple.
-I mean who better to improvise with than someone who gets all your stuff when you die?
-Together they bring worlds to life through mischief, strong characters, and dynamic world building.
-You never know what will happen, but it better be good or someone is sleeping on the couch."
+"Apart they are good, but together they are fantastic.
+Megan and Quinn bring worlds to life through mischief, strong characters, and dynamic world building.
+Together they will delight your senses and give you a glimpse into what it's like to date your improv partner.
+You never know what will happen, but it better be good or someone may be sleeping on the couch!"

 *"TBD"